Orange-OpenSource/a11y-guidelines/src/en/editorial-content/word/index.md

 ---
 title: "Create an accessible Word document"
-abstract: "This part describes how to make your Word documents accessible to everyone, including assistive technology users"
+abstract: "Create accessible Word documents for all"
 ---

 # Create an accessible Word document